-Before you can use your smart speaker, you must have the following:
+Before you can use your speaker, you must have the following:

-- A broadband Internet connection (not required for Music Player functions). - A router (or equivalent wireless access point) providing a WiFi signal or Ethernet connection, connected to your broadband Internet Service Provider.
-The broadband modem, router and wireless access point will often be a single combined unit supplied by your Internet Service Provider or bought from a computer store. - A Smart phone or tablet which uses either the Android operating system (version 4.0.3 or later) or Apple iOS (version 8 or later). - If your wireless network requires a security password to allow connection, then you either need to know the WEP, WPA or WPA2 key used for encryption so that you can get the speaker to communicate with the network. - If you choose to connect the speaker to your network using a wired Ethernet connection, then an Ethernet cable of appropriate length will be needed.
+- A broadband Internet connection. - A router (or equivalent wireless access point) providing a WiFi signal or Ethernet connection, connected to your broadband Internet Service Provider.
+The broadband modem, router and wireless access point will often be a single combined unit supplied by your Internet Service Provider or bought from a computer store. - A Smart phone or tablet which uses either the Android operating system (version 4.0.3 or later) or Apple iOS (version 8 or later). - If your wireless network requires a security password to allow connection, then you either need to know the WEP, WPA or WPA2 key used for encryption so that you can get the product to communicate with the network, or your router needs to offer WiFi Protected Setup (WPS). - If you choose to connect the speaker to your network using a wired Ethernet connection, then an Ethernet cable of appropriate length will be needed.